allanbunch/mindmark/README.md

 ## License 📄

-MindMark is open source and available under the [MIT No Attribution License](LICENSE).
-Though I'm up for a shout out!
+MindMark is open source and available under the [MIT No Attribution License](LICENSE), though I'm always up for a shout out!
 So feel free to mention me! 🙌

 ---